rivolli/mfe/README.md

 ## Measures

-The meta-features are designed to extract general properties of datasets and provide evidences about the performance of algorithms in MtL recomendation systems.
+The meta-features are designed to extract general properties of datasets and provide evidences about the performance of algorithms in MtL recommendation systems.
 These measures must be able to predict, with a low computational cost, the performance of these algorithms.
 The measures used in MtL can be divided into six groups:

 * **General** (`general`) - General information related to the dataset, also known as simple measures, such as number of instances, attributes and classes.
 * **Statistical** (`statistical`) - Standard statistical measures to describe the numerical properties of a distribution of data.